gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideTesting.md

 <h3>Server side testing</h3>

-<p>The tests described above are intended to assist with testing client side code.
+<p>The tests described above are intended to assist with testing client-side code.
 The test case wrapper <tt>GWTTestCase</tt> will launch either a development mode session or a web
 browser to test the generated JavaScript.
-On the other hand, server side code runs as native Java in a JVM without being translated to JavaScript, so it is not necessary to run tests of server side code using <tt>GWTTestCase</tt> as the base class for your tests.
-Instead, use JUnit's <tt>TestCase</tt> and other related classes directly when writing tests for your application's server side code.
+On the other hand, server-side code runs as native Java in a JVM without being translated to JavaScript, so it is not necessary to run tests of server-side code using <tt>GWTTestCase</tt> as the base class for your tests.
+Instead, use JUnit's <tt>TestCase</tt> and other related classes directly when writing tests for your application's server-side code.
 That said, you may want both GWTTestCase and TestCase coverage of code that will be used on both the client and the server. </p>

 <h2 id="DevGuideAsynchronousTesting">Asynchronous Testing</h2>